Never use a female condom the same time you use a male condom.

 How effective is it?

-The Female Condom is 95% effective if used according to instructions.
+95 per cent effective if used according to instructions.
 Five women in 100 will get pregnant in a year.

 How does it work?

 Made of a soft thin polyurethane that loosely lines the vagina, covering the area just outside, and stops sperm from entering the vagina.

 - We give out free condoms if we see you in our clinics or at your place of work.
 You can also get them free from other sexual health clinics, some GP surgeries or

 buy them at supermarkets, pharmacies, or order from Pasante.

 - Can be put in up to eight hours before sex.

 - Can help protect both partners from some sexually transmitted infections, including HIV.

 - Unlike the male condom erection is not necessary to keep the condom in place.

 - Oil based products such as massage oils and body lotion can be used with female condoms.